 Another topic that is incredibly salient to clients is taxes.
 In this case, you might estimate the tax bill that would result from making a significant change to the client’s allocation due to concerns about market performance during the election.

 Commitments: We seek to be consistent with our promises.
 Given that tendency, one final idea would be to kick the proverbial can down the road by saying: “Can we agree that we will revisit your entire financial plan before making any wholesale changes to your investments?”
 This commitment puts space between the emotional present and a hopefully more rational point in the future.
-One thing to note is that it’s important to understand what may happen between now and then.
-I’ll discuss that in a future article.
+One thing to note is that it’s important to understand what may happen between now and then, as I discussed in a separate article.

 Client conversations during election season can be challenging.
 The 24-hour news cycle may make it difficult for advisors and clients to see the forest for the trees.
 However, a combination of black-and-white data and emotionally sensitive conversations can help all of us navigate our personal paths forward without letting the election lead us off course.